aces/Loris/modules/imaging_uploader/test/TestPlan.md

 8. Click on the show-data button and check the contents of the upload table after the successful upload done in 6.
    Make sure all fields are correct.
 Also check that:
-       - the Tarchive info column contains a link to the DICOM archive page with the details of the archive displayed.
+       - the Tarchive info column contains a link to the DICOM archive page with the details of the archive displayed (with the view Dicom Archive module and pages permission).
-       - if the minc inserted column contains something, then it will be a clickable number (link) that takes you to the MRI Browser page with all the valid scans loaded in the result table.
+       - if the minc inserted column contains something, then it will be a clickable number (link) that takes you to the MRI Browser page with all the valid scans loaded in the result table (with view imaging browser pages permission).
-       - check that mins created >= min inserted.
-If there is difference between the number in the minc created and min inserted columns, then check that the invalid MRI scans appear on the MRI violations page.
+       - check that the Number Of MincCreated >= Number Of MincInserted.
+If there is difference between the number in the Number Of MincCreated and Number Of MincInserted columns, then check that the invalid MRI scans appear on the MRI violations page.

 9. Go to the Candidate Profile page and search for the candid of the candidate to which the scan belongs.
 Make sure that column scan done is set to yes.
 Click on the 'Yes' link and verify that it takes you to the Imaging Browser